- your career

 emergency phone: 893-3446

-Student Affairs coordinates this service, which offers tutoring, support, and study skills advice to undergraduate students.
+This service offers tutoring, support, and study skills advice to undergraduate students.
 CLAS can run exam review sessions when coordinated in advance with the instructor, offers group tutoring or drop-in hours, and helps students take full ownership of their education.
+Coordinated by the Student Affairs division.

 3210 Student Resource Building

 This is the central office for assessing student disabilities and advising campus units on needed accommodations.
-Students should document any temporary or permanent needs through the DSP, which will in turn alert faculty to any accommodations or considerations for students enrolled in their classes.
+Students should document any temporary or permanent needs through the DSP, not directly with the professor.
+DSP will alert faculty to any accommodations or considerations for students enrolled in their classes.
 If a student approaches you about a disability, advise them to document it through the DSP office to ensure that adequate considerations may be made.

 2120 Student Resource Building